kendallmiller/kendallmiller.github.io/_drafts/2018-04-13-effort-doesnt-equal-value.md

 Let's say you want to hire someone to mow your lawn each week.
 What do you value?

-* **The Lawn is mowed when the grass gets long enough**: Depending on the weather, grass will grow faster or slower; you don't care about it being mowed each week as much as you want it mowed often enough your lawn doesn't look like it needs mowing.
+* **The Lawn is mowed when the grass gets long enough**: Depending on the weather, grass will grow faster or slower; you don't care about it being mowed each week as much as you want it mowed often enough that your lawn doesn't look like it needs mowing.
 * **Clippings are cleaned up**: You probably want all of the grass clippings cleaned off your driveway and the sidewalk; if you're bagging the clippings you want them taken away, in short - you want your property to look tidy.
 * **All the grass is cut**: Regardless of the equipment used you want to be sure it's edged and trimmed so all of the grass is cut.